nfishel/basic-SQL-Practice/README.md

 ## Table of Contents
 1.  [d1schools.db](d1schools.db) - database of Division 1 colleges and uinversities (for practice and demo purposes with your students)
-1. [SQL Practice Questions](SQL Practice Questions.docx) - handout for students (the questions to asks of each table)
+1. [SQL Practice Questions.docx](SQL Practice Questions.docx) - handout for students (the questions to asks of each table)
 2.  [part1_results.pdf](part1_results.pdf) - what is returned from the database for part 1 - the games table
 3.  [part1.sql](part1.sql) - SELECT statements for each of the questions from part 1 - the games table
 4.  [part2_results.pdf](part2_results.pdf) - what is returned from the database for part 2 - the coasters table